Traditional Investor “A Utility Token is neither real equity nor is it a bond; so it must be a scam”

 The Blockchain stack, like every other technology innovation, has two layers:.

-Top Layer = Applications = described in Part 2 of this book.
-The users are anybody who has a use for the product in offer.
+- Top Layer = Applications = described in Part 2 of this book.
+The users are anybody who has a use for the product on offer.

 Note: you could split the Bottom Layer into Protocol at the bottom and Middleware Services above that, but for investors the key question is “who is the user/customer” and in both cases it is the same – developers.